ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Support for variations
 ~~~~~~~~~~~~~~~~~~~~~~

-The section on variations_ describes three additional component update use cases, based on whether a reboot is required to complete installation, and whether the image must be tested before finalizing the update.
+The section on `variations <Variation in system design parameters_>`_ describes three additional component update use cases, based on whether a reboot is required to complete installation, and whether the image must be tested before finalizing the update.

 Are all of these use cases important for documenting in version 1.0?